Mrkeyiiii/msssm_project/README.md

 We are going to use a social force model to capture the crowd dynamics, proposed in [1].
 The simulations of this model will be conducted using the work of a previous MSSSM group [2].
 Both the model and the simulation code have led to interesting and useful results in past work, and therefore will probably be a sufficient toolset for our analysis.
 We will extend said model so that we can include the presence and dynamics of an attacker in a crowd that is trying to evacuate.

 The independent variables of our model will be:
-* Threat level of the attacker
-* Starting position of the attacker
+* A fixed starting position of the attacker
-* Accuracy of the attacker
+* Mortality of the attacker (which decreases with distance)

 By varying these parameters we would like to simulate the evacuation procedure and dynamics of the crowd.